justdataplease/bigquery-translation/README.md

-# Microservices as Functions in BigQuery - Language Translation (Part 1)
+# Microservices as Functions in BigQuery - Language Translation using SQL (Part 1)

 ## How to reproduce